Why it's better to replace lead objects with contact objects in Salesforce

 What happens when a Lead is qualified?

 If you use Leads, Salesforce converts them into a Contact + Account + Opportunity.
-The Lead record itself is deleted.
+The Lead record is converted and flagged as 'read-only,' making it invisible in standard views while preserved for reporting.

 Why do some teams still use Leads?